calimbo76/PortfolioProjects/nashville-housing-analysis/README.md

-# Nashville Housing Data Cleaning (MySQL)
+# Nashville Housing Data Cleaning & Dashboard (MySQL + Tableau)

 ## Overview
-This project demonstrates systematic data cleaning and normalization of the Nashville Housing dataset using MySQL.
+This project demonstrates systematic data cleaning, normalization, and dashboard preparation of the Nashville Housing dataset using MySQL.
 It covers:
+- Cleaning and structuring raw housing data
-- Standardizing date formats
+- Standardizing date formats and categorical values
-- Normalizing blanks to NULL
-- Populating missing property addresses
-- Splitting address fields into separate columns
+- Splitting and normalizing address fields
-- Normalizing categorical values
-- Removing duplicates
-- Dropping unused columns
+- Removing duplicates and unused columns
+- Exporting analysis-ready CSVs for Tableau dashboards

-## Steps
+## Data Cleaning Steps

 ### 1. Standardize Date Format
 - Converted `SaleDate` from text into proper `DATE` type using `STR_TO_DATE`.